NethermindEth/StarknetByExample/pages/getting-started/testing/contract-testing.md

 # Contract Testing

 Testing plays a crucial role in software development, especially for smart contracts.
-In this section, we'll guide you through the basics of testing a smart contract on Starknet with `scarb`.
+In this section, we'll guide you through the basics of testing a smart contract on Starknet with `scarb:{bash}`.

 Let's start with a simple smart contract as an example: